Veegilinfrastructure/inec-polling-units/README.md

 # INEC Polling Units (Nigeria)

-This is a modified version of the original inec-polling-units dataset and tools retrieved from https://www.inecnigeria.org/elections/polling-units/
+This is a modified version of the original inec-polling-units project retrieved from https://www.inecnigeria.org/elections/polling-units/

 ## Maintainer